 Sony, at this point, encouraged the development of such titles even venturing into the genre itself with The Legend of Dragoon.

-A pedestrian-ly received title that benefited from a multimillion-dollar development budget and an equally expensive marketing campaign.
-The game’s obvious status as an FFVII clone and poor narrative made it a flop in Japan (its astronomical budget made it hard to recoup its investment) but the game sold very well everywhere else finally tallying world wide sales of 1,240,000 copies.
-The game finally proved that western audiences could not get enough of Japan’s RPG games.
+The game was a pedestrianly received title that benefited from a multimillion-dollar development budget and an equally expensive marketing campaign.
+The game’s obvious status as an FFVII clone, and its poor narrative made it a flop in Japan (its astronomical budget made it hard to recoup its investment), but the game sold very well everywhere else finally tallying world wide sales of 1,240,000 copies.
+The game’s commercial success proved that western audiences could not get enough of Japan’s RPG games.

 Alundra, the closest thing to a Legend of Zelda game that PS1 would get, was a hit with the critics.
 Some of them rated the game as the 2nd best RPG of 1997 only behind FFVII.
-Though Working Designs brought the game overseas with a stellar packaging, and an even more stellar translation effort; the game only moved 230,000 copies.
-Alundra was a 2-D game, and clearly the 32-bit and 64-bit era were all about 3-D games.
+Despite Working Designs bringing the game overseas with a stellar packaging, and an even a more stellar translation effort, in the end, the game only moved 230,000 copies.
+Alundra was a 2-D game, and clearly, the 32-bit and 64-bit era was all about 3-D games.

 Square would release its own effort in the Action RPG genre in the form of Brave Fencer Musashi.
 Musashi was a colorful and vibrant entry in the genre, but it was also very pedestrian in most aspects.
 However, these were the late 90s and Square could do no wrong.
 Musashi ended up selling over 1 million copies worldwide, with the bulk of its sales taking place in Japan.
-It is ironic that the worst title in the genre was also the one that sold the most copies on the PS1.
+It is ironic that the worst title among the ones mentioned here was also the one that sold the most copies on the PS1.

 The Legend of Zelda

 Despite the N64’s struggles in terms of sales, the system had some really great first party and second party games.
-The Legend of Zelda: Ocarina of Time, released in November 1998, proved to be a sales success on par with the FF series, and an even bigger critical masterpiece.
-Ocarina of Time more than 2 decades later remains the highest rated Metacritic title, and it was by far the ‘great’ game of the 32-64-bit generation.
+The Legend of Zelda: Ocarina of Time, released in November 1998, proved to be a sales success on par with the Final Fantasy series, and an even bigger critical masterpiece.
+Ocarina of Time, more than two decades later, remains the highest rated Metacritic title, and it was by far the ‘great’ game of the 32-64-bit generation.

 Ocarina of Time would go on to sell 7.6 million units.
 It sold a 1 million copies in the US on its first week at retail.
 The only thing that stopped Ocarina of Time from surpassing FFVII’s sales numbers was the fact that the Nintendo 64’s installed user base accounted for less than a third of the PS1’s

-Nintendo would follow up Ocarina of Time with a sequel 2 years later in the form of The Legend of Zelda Majora’s Mask.
-By that point most gamers were moving into the PS2 generation, but that didn’t stop the title from a selling a whooping 3,360,000 copies.
+Nintendo would follow up Ocarina of Time with a sequel 2 years later (2000) in the form of The Legend of Zelda Majora’s Mask.
+By that point, most gamers were moving into the PS2 generation, but that didn’t stop the title from a selling a whooping 3,360,000 copies.

-Zelda, like Fina Fantasy has sold well to this day.
-In fact, the latest Zelda (Breath of the Wild) has become the highest selling Zelda in franchise history.
-Unlike FF, Zelda did not only maintain its sales numbers after the JRPG golden era ended, but it remains a king in terms of critical reception and innovation.
+Zelda, like Final Fantasy has sold well to this day.
+In fact, the latest Zelda game (Breath of the Wild) has become the highest selling Zelda in franchise history.
+Unlike Final Fantasy, Zelda did not only maintain its sales numbers after the JRPG golden era ended, but it remains a king in terms of critical reception and innovation.

 Yes, Pokemon.
 No one talks about it; no RPG fan wants to admit it.
-Pokemon Red and Blue kicked FFVII’s behind in terms of sales in a big, BIG way.
+But, Pokemon Red and Blue kicked FFVII’s butt in terms of sales in a big, BIG way.

-Because Pokemon was such a big hit, and it came out before FFVII and it is not recognized as the ‘messiah’ that brought RPGs into the promised land, it is hard to pinpoint whether or not the turn based RPG series benefited greatly from the golden era of JRPGs that FFVII ushered.
+Because Pokemon was such a big hit, and it launched before FFVII; it is not recognized as the ‘messiah’ that brought RPGs into the promised land.
+Thus, it is hard to pinpoint whether or not the turn-based RPG series benefited greatly from the golden era of JRPGs that FFVII ushered.
 Pokemon was already a phenomenal hit before FFVII hit store shelves.

-Pokemon Red/Blue/Yellow were released at the peak of the JRPG’s golden moments and such however they are an important piece of history.
+Pokemon Red/Blue/Yellow were released at the peak of the JRPG’s golden moments, and as such, however, they are an important piece of history.

 Panzar Dragoon Saga was the better game, and in terms of what it achieved it was also the more impressive title: